 - 14 were kitchen kettle fills

-In 2019 DPS is adding filters to all drinking fountains that had results of 10 to 14.9 ppb with a target completion of the new school year in August.
+In 2019 DPS added filters to all drinking fountains that had results of 10 to 14.9 ppb.
 The filters provide 10 ppb or less.
-Elementary schools are prioritized (83 drinking fountains in 42 buildings).
+Elementary schools were prioritized (83 drinking fountains in 42 buildings) with middle and high schools following.

-The district is developing a schedule to resample water at schools on a 3-5 year cycle.
+Beginning with the 2019 -2020 school year, Environmental Services will be water sampling school drinking water sources to ensure a regular, ongoing cycle of 3-years.
 District officials are also in the process of identifying replacement pipes/plumbing at schools to address galvanized pipes (do not have lead) which may cause water discoloration or poor taste.

 Full details on the actions Denver Public Schools is taking, and the test results for lead levels in drinking water sources are available online: http://leadtesting.dpsk12.org.